unisonweb/unison/unison-src/transcripts/diff.output.md

 ## Display issues to fixup

-- [ ] just handle deletion of isPropagated in propagate function, leave HandleInput alone (assuming this does the trick)
 - [ ] Do we want to surface new edit conflicts in patches?
 - [ ] incorrectly calculated bracket alignment on hashqualified "Name changes"  (delete.output.md)